fpereiro/proof/notes.md

 - Go left until schwa is found.
 - When schwa is found:
    - Go one more to the left.
-   - Go right until 3rd (symbolic argument) OR empty square is found.
+   - Go right until 3rd (symbolic argument) OR blank square is found (*).
    - If 3rd symbolic is found, -> 1arg.
-   - If empty square is found:
+   - If blank square is found:
       - Go one to the right.
+      - If it contains the 3rd (symbolic argument): -> 1arg.
-      - If square is blank:
+      - If square is blank (which means we saw two blanks in a row):
          - Go one to the right.
-         - Call
+         - -> 2arg
+      - If the square is neither blank nor contains the 3rd argument, go to (*).

+In other words: f will go to the leftmost of the tape, then go right until it finds either the 3rd argument or two blanks in a row.
+If it finds the 3rd argument, -> 1arg.
+If it finds two blanks in a row, it advances one more position and -> 2arg.

 e  (2m+1s) // call f with three arguments: `e1 (1arg, 2arg, 3arg)`, 2arg and 3arg.